 A person can apply for LGSW without work experience.
-She moves up to LISW or LICSW after a period of supervised experience.
+The LGSW moves up to LISW or LICSW after a period of supervised experience.
 An LISW can go into independent practice in nonclinical social work.
-In order to go into independent clinical practice, though, she must have an LICSW (http://www.socialwork.state.mn.us/).
+In order to go into independent clinical practice, though, the candidate must have an LICSW (http://www.socialwork.state.mn.us/).

 Becoming a LSW in Minnesota

 A prospective social worker can begin by enrolling in a bachelor’s program accredited by the Council on Social Work Education (CSWE) or the Canadian Association of Schools of Social Work.
-She may submit a license application before graduation – this will allow her to take the baccalaureate level licensing exam through the ASWB.
+The candidate may submit a license application before graduation – this will allow the candidate to take the baccalaureate level licensing exam through the ASWB.

-The LSW will work under a supervision plan until she has accrued at least 4,000 hours of work experience.
-Her supervisor must be a more experienced social worker (an LGSW, LISW, or LICSW, or LSW who has completed experience requirements).
+The LSW will work under a supervision plan until the candidate has accrued at least 4,000 hours of work experience.
+A supervisor must be a more experienced social worker (an LGSW, LISW, or LICSW, or LSW who has completed experience requirements).